-The additional simulation examinations were conducted to provide information on the highest possible adaptation gain (μ) for the W-H rule that results in smooth angular speed, currents, and control signal waveforms.
+Fig. 8.
+Angular velocity, q-axis current, and q-axis control signal obtained for adaptation mechanism based on W-H rule and APOA with four different model reference implementations.
+Operation under current limitation to 3 A. Left column: entire signal reference period, right column: zoom in on the rising edge and control signal waveforms.
 The procedure was as follows: (i) start with adaptation gain equal to the $0.25 \cdot T_s$, which has been used in the above experiments, and (ii) decrease it until the above-mentioned condition has been satisfied.
-The results of reference models A (second order system) and D (memory) are the same: smooth operation and the shortest adaptation time was obtained for $\mu = 0.10 \cdot T_s$.
+The results of reference models A (second order system) and D (memory) are the same: smooth operation and the shortest adaptation time were obtained for $\mu = 0.10 \cdot T_s$.
 In comparison, the reference model C (signal filtering) has value $\mu = 0.06 \cdot T_s$.
 The adaptation time was around 13 and 15 seconds for reference models A/D and C, respectively.
 These values should be interpreted as demonstration values because the selection of the adaptation gain was based on the Author's subjective opinion about the smoothness of waveforms.
 However, the higher accuracy of reference model selection allows for a significantly reduced adaptation time, providing a similar final response of the system.
 In the case of reference model B (first order system), the satisfaction of smooth angular speed and current waveforms was impossible to reach with adaptation time less or equal to 100 seconds.
 In the Authors' opinion, such a long adaptation time declassifies the application of the reference model for the W-H rule.